-The four areas of physical fitness have both specific and general implications for public safety officer job relatedness.
-Two major areas are: 1) readiness to perform strenuous physical tasks and 2) health and disability risk.
-The nature of public service occupations is such that the majority of time is spent in sedentary work.
-As a consequence, personnel develop a sedentary lifestyle which minimizes physical readiness and maximizes health risk.
-This puts the public safety officer in a state of jeopardy at two levels: 1) inability to perform maximally if the situation demands it and 2) being in a high risk of coronary disease and circulatory problems if maximum effort was necessary.
+being in a high risk of coronary disease and circulatory problems if maximum effort was necessary.
 Consequently, if the sedentary officer must respond, his/her life and the lives of others could be in jeopardy.
 While there is very little direct evidence from research on public safety officers, there is a large body of knowledge to support the physiological justification of fitness for readiness and risk that has been done with other subjects.
 Physiologically, the public safety officer responds as any other adult to physical work demands.
 Consequently, conclusions from that body of data has generalizability to public safety officers.
 (Source: "Concept Paper: A Rationale for Health and Fitness Within Law Enforcement", published by the Institute for Aerobics Research, Dallas Texas.)

-.2 The job task analysis conducted by the Department for the position of Patrol Officer identified several physical tasks which require the readiness described above.
+.2 A job task analysis for the position of Patrol Officer identified several physical tasks which require the readiness described above.
 Some of these are:

-- Sitting at a desk or table with some walking, standing, bending or stooping, or carrying of light objects. - Standing or walking for long periods of time. - Repeated bending, crouching, stooping, stretching, reaching or crawling. - Running, chasing, jumping. - Grappling or fighting with others. - Lifting or carrying objects up to 50 lbs.

-- Climbing over or through obstacles. - Pulling: Using upper extremities to exert force in order to draw, drag, haul, or tug objects/persons in a sustained motion. - Pushing: Using upper extremities to press against something or someone with a steady force in order to thrust forward, downward, or outward.
+- Sitting at a desk or table with some walking, standing, bending or stooping, or carrying of light objects. - Standing or walking for long periods of time. - Repeated bending, crouching, stooping, stretching, reaching or crawling. - Running, chasing, jumping. - Grappling or fighting with others. - Lifting or carrying objects up to 50 lbs. - Climbing over or through obstacles. - Pulling: Using upper extremities to exert force in order to draw, drag, haul, or tug objects/persons in a sustained motion. - Pushing: Using upper extremities to press against something or someone with a steady force in order to thrust forward, downward, or outward.